-The same applies to Mr. Dominique Cerutti, through a company wholly owned by him, which entered into with Apax, on 16 June 2015, a services agreement providing for the provision of services that were separate, both in terms of their object and duration, from the exercise by Mr. Dominique Cerutti of his corporate office as Chairman and Chief Executive Officer or director of the Company.
-This agreement provides for the payment of compensation the amount of which is determined in successive tiers' by reference to the value of Apax's investment at the time of its exit from the Company's share capital, regardless of the method of sale of the shares or the exit horizon.
-Below €9.90 per share, the compensation amount is nil.
-From €9.90 to €10.80 per share, then from € 10.80 to €12.60 per share, the compensation increases in linear fashion.
+The various tiers were adjusted to reflect the Company's share capital increase, completed in 2018.

+compensation increases in linear fashion.
 Beyond €12.60 per share, the compensation is adjusted in linear fashion, without a cap.
 The Acquisition of the Blocks, which has already been completed, and which therefore resulted in the complete exit of Apax from the Company's share capital, triggered the entirety of the compensation owed by Apax which thus became due and payable.
 In the event of several separate sales resulting in the sale of all Altrafin Participations' shareholding, the compensation will be due as of the date of the completion of the last sale.
 Part of the compensation (39%), therefore, was fixed by Altrafin Participations' partial exit as part of an accelerated book building (ABB) with institutional investors in June 2017 and the other (61%) by the Acquisition of the Blocks.
 In the event of payment of the Top-Up to Altrafin Participations, the second part of the compensation will be adjusted accordingly.
 It is specified that Apax has not received and shall not receive any consideration from either the Company or the Offeror for the payment of this compensation, which is at its sole expense.